 Our unique experience counseling clients since 1992 on trust and estate issues gives us a better understanding of how estates and trusts should be managed.
 We know the right questions to ask, and we understand the unique aspects of this area of the law.
-On litigation matters, we offer a free initial case consultation.

 When an estate or trust is being mismanaged, or when you suspect that someone has been the victim of someone else’s wrongdoing, the Court provides certain remedies.
 We handle litigation matters related to:

 We regularly counsel clients on their rights as an heir, beneficiary, or surviving spouse.
 Tennessee law provides wide-ranging rights to request information, and special rights for surviving spouses that can be highly advantageous.

 Trustees, Executors, and Attorneys-in-Fact (persons acting under a Power of Attorney) all owe certain fiduciary duties under Tennessee law.
 We advise clients who know or suspect that a fiduciary has breached his or her duties, and work to secure a resolution through negotiation and, if necessary, Court action.
 We also represent and defend Executors and Trustees who are wrongfully accused of mismanaging an estate or trust.

 Elder financial exploitation is one of the fastest growing problems in East Tennessee, and often these issues end up in Court.
 Unfortunately, exploitation is often undiscovered until after a person’s death, and the family, Executor, or Trustee is forced to seek recovery on his or her behalf.
 At McKinney & Tillman, P.C., we counsel clients on their legal options for confronting elder financial abuse, including bringing cases under the Tennessee Adult Protection Act.